UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_12.md

-It is usually preferable to colour all the bars in the same colour (or after another categorical variable, such as “Origin” in this data), and let the axis labels alone identify which category the bar belongs too.
+It is usually preferable to colour all the bars in the same colour (or after another categorical variable, such as “Origin” in this data), and let the axis labels alone identify which category the bar belongs to.

 One exception to this is if each axis label is broken down into subcategories where each location has multiple bars based on another